| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 in Johansen and Nielsen (2010, Section 2.3) and Carlini and de Magistris (2019).

-, the optimization returns the values of d
+When LocalMax <- 0, the optimization returns the values of d and b

 corresponding to the global optimum.